Talwar - India, 19th century Reg. No: ST 030632

 One of a collection of weapons seized from mutineers during the Indian Mutiny (1857-1859), and subsequently donated to the Melbourne Public Library in 1860 by Earl Charles Canning, Governor-General of India.

 - Steel hilt has long langets, knuckle guard and disc pommel.
-Engraved decoration of black circles on gilt.
+Engraved decoration with traces of gilt.

 - Statement Of Significance: